mmistakes/minimal-mistakes/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-  Please delete this comment if you confirm that you want to submit this Pull Request.
+  Please confirm that you want to submit this Pull Request to Minimal Mistakes, the free Jekyll theme by Michael Rose, by deleting this comment block.
-  CHECK_PR_DID_NOT_CONFIRM
 -->